 Simply having a website is rarely enough.
 To make the most of your web presence, you need to ensure the content is fresh, relevant and accurate.
 Emma Allen finds out how to produce effective web copy

 If you want to attract new customers as well as keeping your old clients, your website needs to send out the right message.
-From product information and news, to client testimonials and blogs, you need to think through carefully what content to include and how to write and present it online.
+From product information and news to client testimonials and blogs, you need to think through carefully what content to include and how to write and present it online.

-"The number one rule is to meet your customers' needs," stresses Graham Smith, managing director of Effective Website Design.
+"The number one rule is to meet your customers' needs," says Graham Smith, managing director of Effective Website Design.
 "Website copy is the meat of all business websites, but you've got to tell people what you can do for them rather than simply how great you are.
 It's no good having rambling mission statements or visions of the future - make sure your copy really helps the visitor."

 You should be addressing your customers and their needs rather than talking about yourself.
-It's less about the "I" and "We", and more about "You".
+It's less about the "I" and "we", and more about "you".

 Smith recommends you start by considering all of the questions people might have about your business and writing down the answers in straightforward language.
 "Put yourself in your customers' shoes," he advises.
 "They'll be thinking 'Is this company reputable?
 Who else have they worked with?
 What is the standard of their work like?
 Will I get value for money?'
 Answer their questions and you're more likely to convert a visit into a sale.

 "Always avoid jargon and be descriptive," he adds.
 "Try writing your own descriptions of products, rather than relying on supplier notes, for instance."

 Don't forget the information that guides people through registration, sign-ups or purchases.
 Many websites suffer drop-outs at this point simply through a lack of clear information or over-complicated processes.
 Tell people exactly what they need to do at each step, and ensure your online forms - such as registration or order forms - are simple and require the minimum amount of information.

 Organise your website information